ibm-cloud-docs/apps/development_process.md

 ##Deliver and manage in {{site.data.keyword.cloud_notm}}
 {: #deliver_and_manage}

-Merging changes to your cloud repository starts a build and deployment cycle in the DevOps toolchain that you previously.
+Merging changes to your cloud repository starts a build and deployment cycle in the DevOps toolchain that you created previously.
 Your app is running in the cloud after a few minutes.

 To check status of your DevOps pipeline, use your Delivery Pipeline dashboard.
 To check the overall status of your app, see the {{site.data.keyword.cloud_notm}} dashboard for your account.
 {: tip}